jlangch/venice/doc/readme/sandbox.md

 ...
 ```

-To verify which functions / modules are prohibited.
-Check the
+To verify which functions / modules are prohibited check the
 reject-all sandbox in the REPL:

 ```